 6 Signs You Absolutely Need Life Insurance:

 Although it is a long term strategy to have life insurance, not everyone needs one.
 After all, life insurance can be expensive to fund.
 But if you have minor children and have people who depend on your paycheck, you definitely need life insurance.
-So, if any of these below apply to you, then you certainly need life insurance.
+If you’re lucky enough to be working for the federal employment, then you’re in good hands.
+In fact, one of the benefits of working for the federal government is the ability to participate in the Federal Employees Group Life Insurance.
+If you’re not, keep reading:

 1. You are the breadwinner in your household.